kamuie/Solana-Research-Lab/README.md

 # Solana Research Lab

-A limited set of (999)  NFTs, those who mint this will acquire far advantage and understanding on nfts over those who miss it
+A limited set of (355)[17 for treasury, 333 public, 5 auction]  NFTs, those who mint this will acquire far advantage and understanding on nfts over those who miss it

 ### Treasure Hunt?